-Fig. 21.
+Figure 21.
 Susceptibility contrast.
 Magnetic vortices in permalloy discs appear dark in MFM because they are modified by a CoCr tip to which they are attracted.
 The thicker the magnetic coating of the tip, the greater the attraction, and hence the greater the measured frequency shift.
 The two images and the cross-section on the left (right) represent a vortex whose core is magnetized parallel (antiparallel) to the tip magnetization.
-After [47].
+Reproduced with permission.[47]
+Copyright 2004, IOP Publishing.

-A key advantage of susceptibility contrast is that it can be used to observe magnetic objects that are smaller than the spatial resolution of MFM.
+spatial resolution of MFM.
 Importantly, such observations can be made even when the tip-sample interactions are not strong enough to irreversibly modify the object under study.
-For example, susceptibility contrast has been used to image vortex cores [48] that are unswitched by the imaging (Fig. 22); the diameters of these vortex cores are independently known to be ≤ 10 nm [49].
+For example, susceptibility contrast has been used to image vortex cores[48] that are unswitched by the imaging (Figure 22); the diameters of these vortex cores are independently known to be $\leq 10 \text{ nm.}^{[49]}$